That dollar amount results from a 26% increase from $42.4 billion four years earlier in 2021.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Turbo-jets with a thrust exceeding 25 knots was the fastest grower among Georgia State’s top 10 export categories, thanks to its 1,621% acceleration from 2021 to 2022.
+Modems plus similar reception or transmission devices represent the fastest grower among Georgia State’s top 10 export categories, thanks to its 78% acceleration from 2023 to 2024.

 More Key Facts about Georgia State’s International Trade

-Overall, Georgia incurred a -$101.2 billion deficit exporting and importing products during 2022.
-That dollar amount results from a 24.7% expansion compared to the -$81.2 billion in red ink in 2021.
+Georgia incurred an overall -US$92.2 billion deficit exporting and importing products during 2024.
+That dollar amount results from a 5.9% expansion compared to the -$87 billion in red ink in 2023.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.

-Georgia State incurred negative net exports in the international trade of automobiles.
+Georgia State incurred negative net exports in the international trade of automobiles, particularly mid-sized and larger vehicles.
 In turn, these cashflows indicate Georgia’s competitive disadvantages under the vehicles-related categories showing the strong impact of foreign-made automotive goods on the Georgian global balance sheet.

 Georgia State’s Major Trading Partners

-Georgia’s top trade partners in North America–Canada and Mexico–accounted for one quarter (25%) of the overall value of exported goods from the Peach State.
+Georgia’s top trade partners in North America–Canada and Mexico–accounted for over a quarter (26.5%) of the overall value of exported goods from the Peach State.

-The North American percentage compares with the 19% share for Georgian products exported to top Asian importing countries (mainland China, Singapore, Japan and India).
+The North American percentage compares with the 16% share for Georgian products exported to top Asian importing countries (mainland China, Singapore, Japan plus the United Arab Emirates).

-Another 12.6% was sent to leading importers of Georgian products located in Europe (Germany, Netherlands, UK and Belgium).
+Another 14.7% was sent to leading importers of Georgian products located in Europe (Netherlands, Germany, United Kingdom and Poland).

 State of Georgia’s Export Companies